 There are other ways to give your time and some people feel a passion to serve in church in a particular way.
 If so, we’d love to hear about it.
 Please contact the vicar to talk about the possibilities.

 We have a vision to expand and develop the work of the church in Isleworth and we want to offer excellence in our provision to people of all ages and backgrounds.
+Through this time of the pandemic we have naturally seen a decrease in our giving as our buildings have not always been open and we have not been receiving as much rent from use of the hall for events and clubs.

 It currently costs about £2000 per week to run St John’s with St Mary’s.
 This includes the cost of a full time vicar with housing, and we also employ a part time Youth and Children’s Team Leader, and like any charity we have costs around maintenance, utilities and heating.
 Our church hall provides us with some income, but we are still “subsidised” by the generosity of other Christians in other parts of London as we are not yet paying our own way as a church.